Do you have yellow, discolored teeth? Are white spots on your teeth keeping you from smiling your best?

 Alternatives to Professional Teeth Whitening

 There are certain types of tooth stains and discoloration that will not respond to professional tooth bleaching.
 These can include tooth staining as a result of certain medications, medical conditions, and genetic factors affecting tooth color.
-If it is determined that your teeth will not respond to teeth whitening treatments, our team offers a range of alternative options for achieving a whiter smile.
+If it is determined that your teeth will not respond to teeth whitening treatments, Dr. Patel offers a range of alternative options for achieving a whiter smile.

-- Dental crowns: For a single discolored tooth, a dental crown can be placed to match your smile and improve overall aesthetics.
-A tooth crown is also known as a cap, and covers the entire tooth after it has been filed down.
+- Dental Crowns: For a single discolored tooth, a dental crown can match your smile and improve overall aesthetics.
+A tooth crown is also known as a cap and covers the entire tooth after it has been filed down.

-- Porcelain veneers: Dental veneers can be placed to cover one or several teeth.
-Dental veneers are color-matched to the surrounding teeth so no one will ever know they are there.
-They are placed on the front of teeth.
+- Porcelain Veneers: Dental veneers can be placed to cover one or several teeth.
+Veneers are placed on the front of teeth and color-matched to the surrounding teeth so no one will ever know they are there.

 Discolored Teeth FAQs